 The key objectives of LGPS Central will be to deliver cost savings and improve risk adjusted investment returns after cost, enable access to a wider range of asset classes for the participating pension funds, and to ensure good governance.
 LGPS Central manage a wide range of asset classes, employing a mix of internal and external investment management.
-The majority of assets under management are structured in an authorised contractual scheme (ACS), itself regulated by the FCA, in addition to other pooled investments held in alternative structures.
-The company has been formed to act as an alternative investment fund manager (AIFM) to allow the participating LGPS administering authorities to pool their respective investments.
+The majority of assets under management are structured in an Authorised Contractual Scheme (ACS), itself regulated by the FCA, in addition to other pooled investments held in alternative structures.
+The company has been formed to act as an Alternative Investment Fund Manager (AIFM) to allow the participating LGPS administering authorities to pool their respective investments.

 The governance structure for LGPS Central has been agreed by all partner funds.
 The LGPS Central Board and Executive Committee are in place.
-There are currently 65 permanent staff and a number of additional senior appointments were made during the year, including the Investment Director for Private Markets and the Director of Responsible Investment.
-In addition, a second graduate recruitment programme has just been launched in 2021 following on from the success of the first programme.
+There are currently 67 permanent staff and a number of additional appointments were made during the year, including the appointment of two more staff within the Responsible Investment Team, Investment Operations Manager, Portfolio Manager and Junior Analyst, Communications Manager, Chief Stakeholder Officer and a Chief Legal, Compliance and Risk Officer.
+In addition, a second graduate recruitment programme was launched in 2021 and recruited to, following on from the success of the first programme.
+The third graduate programme has just been launched in June 2022 and expected to be recruited to in September 2022.

 Regular investment pooling meetings continue to be held with representatives from each of the eight LGPS funds.
-The Practitioners Advisory Forum, which is made up of s151 officers and pension managers from each fund, are updated regularly on the progress made and the key developments of LGPS Central.
+The Practitioners Advisory Forum, which is made up of s151 Officers and Pension Managers from each fund, are updated regularly on the progress made and key developments of LGPS Central.
 Meetings of the Shareholders Forum, which is made up of one elected member from each fund, have been held during the year to approve key decisions.
-The Joint Committee, which is also made up of one elected member from each fund, has also met twice during the year to discuss any client related investor issues.
-The current chair of the Joint Committee, which rotates between all eight partner funds, is also the current chair of the Shropshire County Pension Fund.
+The Joint Committee, which is also made up of one elected member from each fund, has also met twice during the year to discuss any client related investors issues.
+The current chair of the Joint Committee, which rotates between all eight partner funds, was also the current chair of the Shropshire County Pension Fund in 2021/22.